ionic-team/stencil-site/docs/testing/03-vitest.md

 ## Writing Tests

 Once you've setup Vitest you can start write your first test.
-In order to render a Stencil component into the browser, all you need to do is importing the component and initiating an instance of the component on the page:
+In order to render a Stencil component into the browser, all you need to do is import the component and initiate an instance of the component on the page:

 ```ts
 // src/components/my-component/my-component.test.ts